 David Blume speaks on bioenergy and biofuels as sustainable substitutes for petroleum products as well as on home and community food gardening, community supported agriculture, relocalization of food sources, permaculture, healthy eating, vegetarianism, and sustainable meat diets.

-Videos of interviews, speaking testimonials, audio programs, and information about his book are available here.
-Additional video clips are available to organizations making speaking engagement telephone inquiries.
-To discuss David Blume as a possible speaker, please call 408-865-0888, or send us an email message here.
+Videos of interviews, speaking testimonials, audio programs, and information about his book are all available here.
+To explore engaging David Blume as a speaker, contact Tom Harvey at 831-722-1012 or email Tom here.
+For the most up-to-date information about David, visit his website here.

 A Division Of